beymans-code/beyman.s-gml-project/README.md

 `Mayor flexibilidad`.

-`El NO USO de librerías de terceros`.
+`NO USO de librerías de terceros`.

 # Conclusiones